Baqend/guide/src/gettingstarted.md

  <ol class="getting-started-list">
 <li>
 ###Create a Baqend account
 To build a new application, first [create a Baqend account](http://dashboard.baqend.com/).
-You can type in a name for your new application and a new dedicated server instance will be deployed and hooked up to the caching infrastructure (typically in 20 seconds).
+Type in a name for your new application and a dedicated server instance will be deployed and hooked up to the caching infrastructure (typically in 20 seconds).
 </li>
 <li>
 ###Download Boilerplate Web Project